 The overall success rate for dental implants is about 95%.
-With decades of clinical research and studies to confirm their success, patients can be confident that dental implants are be one the best treatment option for replacing missing teeth.
+With decades of clinical research and studies to confirm their success, patients can be confident that dental implants are one of the best treatment options for replacing missing teeth.

 When considering a dental implant: